oscarperez1985/Pewlett-Hackard-Analysis/README.md

 ## Overview of the analysis

-Pewlett-Hackard (PH), a large technology company founded several years ago is facing a rapid retirement rate of its employees born in the mid sixties, also known as **"Baby Boomers"**.
+Pewlett-Hackard (PH), a large technology company founded several years ago is facing a rapid retirement rate of its employees born in the mid-sixties, also known as **"Baby Boomers"**.

 Looking ahead, PH is offering a retirement package for its current employees who are born between 1952 and 1955.
 This mean that a large chunk of the company workforce will be reduced.
-Thus, a thorougful analysis is conducted to identify how what employees are retiring, what positions will need to be filled and what will be the impact of this retirement plan in the different departments of the company structure.
+Thus, a deep analysis is conducted to identify how what employees are retiring, what positions will need to be filled and what will be the impact of this retirement plan in the different departments of the company structure.

-To mitigate the impact of the retirement plan, PH is additinally planning a mentoring program in which experienced and successful employees born in 1955 are eligible to step back into a part-time role instead of retiring completely.
+To mitigate the impact of the retirement plan, PH is additionally planning a mentoring program in which experienced and successful employees born in 1955 are eligible to step back into a part-time role instead of retiring completely.
 Their new role in the company would be as a mentor to the newly hired personnel.

-In this module, we are required to apply data modeling, engineering and anlysis to the PH employee database, using *Structured Query Language*, also known as *SQL*.
+In this module, we are required to apply data modeling, engineering and analysis to the PH employee database, using *Structured Query Language*, also known as *SQL*.

 Six input csv datasets are provided and were used to build the PH employee database: